fortrabbit/help/docs/install-symfony-5.md

 ### Deploying compiled assets for Universal Apps

-To deploy your compiled assets to your app, when using Universal stack, you can simply use rsync.
+To deploy your compiled assets to your app, when using Universal Stack, you can simply use rsync.
 It works great for this and it's easier than you might think:

 ```bash
 # Deploy the build folder